 Our campus is unusually well-equipped with facilities for the arts:

-- The Ivy Arts Centre (including 200-seat theatre, studios, workshops and technical facilities)
+- Ivy Arts Centre (including 200-seat theatre, studios, workshops and technical facilities)

-- The Performing Arts Technology Studios (concert performance venue, dance studio, recording studios and practice rooms)
+- Performing Arts Technology Studios (concert performance venue, dance studio, recording studios and practice rooms)

-- The GSA Building (custom-built rehearsal studios and rooms)
+- GSA Building (custom-built studios and rehearsal rooms)

-- The Television Studio (broadcast-specification news studio that also supports location shooting)
+- Television Studio (broadcast-specification studio that also supports location shooting)

-- The Lewis Elton Gallery (our own art gallery, hosting a year-round programme of exhibitions and installations by noted artists)
+- Lewis Elton Gallery (our own art gallery, hosting a programme of exhibitions and installations)